brodieaustin/poisoned-well-novel/poisoned-well.md

 Maybe she had a hungry look as she examined the man and his kills.
 He finally said after a gust of wind whipped snow across their faces, "This storm is growing worse.
 If you come with me now, we can make it back to my cottage.
 It is nearby."
 Manan did not respond, weighing her options.
 The man added, "My family is there.
 We would be happy to have you as our guest."

 In her new role as Water Woman, Manan realized that she had to accept this offer of hospitality.
 But the girl would be an issue.
 How to explain the girl?
 Just lay it bare, she thought.
-"I accept your offer, but I don't travel alone.
-By rights, you shouldn't have to take us both in..."
+"I accept your offer, but I do not travel alone.
+By rights, you should not have to take us both in..."

 "And the other?"

 "My sister," she replied, raising her voice, hoping that the girl would hear her.
 "She has taken ill and must be confined."

 The man's grim look suggested that he was accustomed to illness and maybe even heartbreak.
-"She won't be alone then.
+"She wo not be alone then.
 My youngest has taken ill too."
 It went unspoken between them that he expected Manan to attend to the child with some of the magic waters she carried in her wagon.

 ***

 The hunter continued on foot, leading them off the road and through the woods.
 When they arrived at the cottage, Manan saw a squat building made of heavy stones crudely held together with thick mortar that squished out in all directions.
 Smoke curled up from the chimney.
 There was a small building nearby--something between a shed and a barn.
 "The beast can sleep in there.
-We haven't had livestock in years," the hunter said.
+We have not had livestock in years," the hunter said.

 As she led the beast into the barn, Manan controlled her actions carefully.
 She did not want to shed the illusion of not being a Water Woman.
-She wasn't sure what a mountain hunter would expect a Water Woman to be like, but Manan felt that she must move gracefully, powerfully, like the woman had.
+She was not sure what a mountain hunter would expect a Water Woman to be like, but Manan felt that she must move gracefully, powerfully, like the woman had.
 Doing so comforted her and made losing the woman seem less sudden and harsh.

 Manan could almost believe that the woman was with them, watching her, instructing her how to move with deliberation and purpose.
 The woman has always seemed careful not to waste her actions.
-When she sat, she didn't fidget.
+When she sat, she did not fidget.
 Her hands always rested on her knees.
-She hadn't drummed her fingers, and popped her knuckles the way Manan was inclined to do.
+She had not drummed her fingers, and popped her knuckles the way Manan was inclined to do.
 Maybe if Manan could act out the woman's forceful, yet quiet presence, the hunter and family would believe the was in fact a Water Woman.

 She unharnessed it from the wagon and led it into a small stall on the side.
 The barn truly was small, and the beast seemed absurdly large.
 But it was dry and the beast seemed happy to chew over the pile of winter wheat that Manan tossed in the feed bin before it.